thecmdrunner/vs-code-mobile/README.md

 ## screenshot here

 #### Note: Password authentication is disabled by default.
-#### You must edit the `~/.config/code-server/config.yaml` to enable password authentication and change the default password before running it in a production environment.
+#### Edit the `~/.config/code-server/config.yaml` to enable password authentication as shown below and change the default password before running it in a production environment.

 ```yaml
 ...